 This status is conferred by Commonwealth Heads of Government and requires the highest standards of accountability.
 We meet these standards through the effective and efficient servicing of our Board and the committees that it has established.

-The Foundation is principally funded by assessed contributions made by its 46 member governments.
-The assessed contributions, along with other income such as project specific grants to the Foundation, provide the resources for the annual budget which is approved by the Executive Committee and endorsed by the Board of Governors.
+The Foundation is principally funded by assessed contributions made by our Member States.
+The assessed contributions, along with other income such as project-specific grants to the Foundation, provide the resources for the annual budget which is approved by the Executive Committee and endorsed by the Board of Governors.

 Board of Governors